 See the birds

-The sea birds include red-footed boobies, frigate birds and a lot of turns while the most sought after migratory birds are whimbrels, large flocks of crab plovers, sand plovers.
+The sea birds include red-footed boobies, frigate birds, and a lot of turns while the most sought-after migratory birds are whimbrels, large flocks of crab plovers, and sand plovers.

 Do read: Top things to do in Hong Kong

 Catch A Marlin

 Offshore fishing in the island nation is one of the best in the world.
 They have good runs of blue, black, and striped marlin, huge yellow-fin and dogtooth tuna, and giant trevally.
 A day charter can be easily booked on Mahe and the surrounding islands.
 It is an experience that shouldn’t be missed.
 There is nothing quite like cruising around the open ocean in complete tranquility.
 Then having the sudden adrenalin rush of catching a huge fish.

 Things to do in Seychelles Outer Islands

 The outer islands are about an hour’s flight from Mahe.
 They showcase how the ocean used to be.
 Thanks to their remoteness, the islands have been reasonably unaffected.
 The coral reefs and fish life are simply mind-blowing.

 Some of the best diving in the world